 Jake knew little of what Uncle Mark from Boston thought of what happened each Sunday amongst the Florida part of the family and the weekly visits to Dad and Marilyn’s home.
 Even when no one really wanted to drive over, when their lives of swimming, school, Hebrew school and friends were overly busy, everyone visited.
 They felt they had to.
 At times, family members resented it.
 So what had been going on with my relationship with the family and Dad?

 I wish that I had brilliant, magical responses to Jake’s honest, heartfelt questions, but I didn’t.
 I too harbored a lot of anger and negative feelings I didn’t want him to see.
 Even when I had problems with my parents, I never let it affect their relationships with the grandchildren.

 I talked of Dad’s past.
 Of how he had been shaped, not knowing much yet as I wouldn’t find that box in the attic for another month.
 Of why he might act as he had, and that he too struggled with his own insecurities, just like we did.
 But the more I responded to Jake’s questions, the more I had questions myself.
 The more I wondered when was I talking about my father, or when was I looking inward at myself.
 Jake was motivating me toward what I needed to do next.

 It was time to go back down to Florida, to see what more I could find out about his past—if for no other reason than to be a better uncle for Jake.
 After all, while I cared about my relationship with my father, he was dead.
 Jake was alive.

 It was time to go forward from this retreat to help the living.
 I wanted to stir up what still lived inside me.
 I thirsted to know more about myself as I learned more about my father.
 I hungered to heal my heart.
 After all, don’t hurt people, hurt people?

-- Click here to read Mark’s commentary on Part Five: What Does ‘Being a Family’ Mean to You?
+- Commentary 5: What Does ‘Being a Family’ Mean to You?